mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 -> Promises flatten the chain, making the code more linear and readable.
 -> Errors are caught in one place, reducing repetitive error handling.
 -> Chaining is clean and easy to follow.
--> With .catch() at the end of the chain, any error occurring in any of the previous steps is caught and handled centrally, avoiding error swallowing.
+-> With one .catch() at the end, any error from any step is automatically handled — no need to write error handling everywhere.

-🌟 Promise-Based API Code Implementation -
+Promise-Based API Code Implementation -

 ```js